 The big question is, what will suit your needs, wants, and financial goals best?

-If I Have A High End Home, Are there Other Options?
+If I Have A High End Home, Are there Other Reverse Mortgage Options?

 Some homeowners might owe more than the total amount their eligible to get with the FHA reverse mortgage.
-If their home is worth more than the Max Claim Amount (currently at $765,600), a Jumbo Reverse Mortgage info might suit you better.
-With the jumbo reverse mortgage, appraisals as high as $10,000,000 are considered (homes valued at $1,500,000 or more will need two appraisal and the lower value is the one used).
+If their home is worth more than the Max Claim Amount (currently at $970,800), a Jumbo Reverse Mortgage info might suit you better.
+With the jumbo reverse mortgage, appraisals as high as $12,000,000 are considered (homes valued at $1,000,000 or more may need two appraisals and the lower value is the one used (depending on lender)).
 With Jumbo Reverse Mortgages, you can borrow as much as $4,000,000 (assuming you meet the age and equity requirements).
 However, there are exceptions available and sometimes you can borrow as much as $6,000,000 with a jumbo reverse mortgage.

 Are There Credit Score Requirements For A Reverse Mortgage?